rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 | **Containerlab**    | 0.64.0 |
 | **Created Network**     | br-lab |

 !!! tip "Tip"
-    Verify that the Docker and Containerlab versions are compatible to avoid errors during deployment.
+    Check if the Docker and Containerlab versions are compatible to avoid errors during deployment.

 !!! warning "Attention"
     Verify that your processor has **hardware virtualization support** and that this feature is **enabled in the BIOS/UEFI**.
     - In **Intel** processors, this technology is called **VT-x** (Intel Virtualization Technology).
     - In **AMD** processors, it is known as **AMD-V** (AMD Virtualization).

-    Without this feature enabled, images like **vJunos-router** will not function correctly.
+    Without this feature enabled, images like **vJunos-router** will not work correctly.
 ---

 ## :octicons-tools-16: 4.
 Installation